Roomba 980 Review

 How will it do in cramped spaces?

-I also tested the 980 how it navigates in tight areas under chair legs.
+I also tested the 980 and how it navigates in tight areas under chair legs.
 It can move around without getting caught, especially with the office chair, where the Roomba 690 had trouble.

 One of the strengths of the 980 is moving in and out of tight zones.